Glycoproteomics with FragPipe

 Load a Glyco workflow

 Select the appropriate glyco workflow from the dropdown menu and click ‘Load’.
 There are pre-built workflows for N- and O-glycopeptide analyses with a variety of fragmentation and quantitation methods.
 See below for more details on the best workflow to choose.
 Loading a workflow sets the parameters to good base settings, but individual parameters may need to be updated for your analysis (described in this section).
-Please note: workflows come with a default set of mouse glycans.
-Don’t forget to load a different glycan database that is appropriate for your analysis!
+Please note: workflows come with a default set of human glycans.
+Don’t forget to load a glycan database that is appropriate for your analysis!

 Workflows (organized by category):